Youth Innovations Test Grant

 • Note: This type of leadership is only applicable in Test grants.

-Note: Adult groups with all or most members up to the age of 35 can apply if they are looking to advance the following YOF Priority Outcome: Supporting youth in and/or leaving care and/or involved in the justice system to navigate and access resources for wellbeing.
+Note: Adult groups, where most or all members are 35 or younger, are eligible to apply if they seek to advance the following Priority Outcome: Supporting youth in and/or leaving care and/or involved in the justice system to navigate and access resources for wellbeing.

 Ineligible groups